 Sleep is foundational

 One of the first things to break down once my life gets busy is a healthy sleep schedule, which I define as 7.5-8 hours a night with a consistent bedtime and wakeup time.
 Though it may seem like a lot, it’s an investment which pays dividends.
-I’ll leave the task of summing up the research to Matthew Walker’s Why We Sleep (or a summary) - but what I can say is he’s not joking around.
+I’ll leave the task of summing up the research to Matthew Walker’s Why We Sleep (or a summary, and a scathing rebuttal) - but what I can say is he’s not joking around.
 On a healthy sleep schedule, I find I have more energy, the days seem longer, I’m better able to deal with and understand emotions (my own and others).
 Productivity comes easier, I look forward to activities more, and I don’t get as frustrated.
 My body recovers from workouts more reliably, I don’t have to drown myself in coffee, and life just seems better.